-Founded by Cecily Miller, the mission of Spark Art is to partner with artists, organizations, and community groups to create programs and public art that is inspired by the qualities of place and explores the concerns of local people.
-Our goal is to develop contemporary art that celebrates what is positive while building the resiliency we need to face important challenges -- by strengthening a sense of community, providing new insight or understanding of issues, and creating experiences of hope and joy.
+Founded by Cecily Miller, the mission of Spark Art is to partner with artists, organizations, and community groups to create programs and public art that are inspired by the qualities of place and explores the concerns of local people.
+Cecily's goal is to develop contemporary art that celebrates what is positive while building the resiliency we need to face important challenges -- by strengthening a sense of community, providing new insight or understanding of issues, and creating experiences of hope and joy.

 Spark Art provides a range of consulting services for arts and non-arts organizations including: program design and coordination, artist selection, grantwriting, and research and planning.